Help with international payments

 If you’ve been given this on an invoice, enter it into the bank code field after you’ve selected the country for the recipient bank.

-The provisional price is provided by DNB’s currency converter which is updated once every banking day at 09:00.
-Prices are always fluctuating and you will not see the applicable price until the payment has been exchanged and executed.
+Provisional price relates to DNB’s currency calculator which is updated once every banking day at 9:00 a.m.
+The price is fluctuating all the time and you will not see the actual price until the payment is exchanged and executed.

 India has not introduced IBAN.
-You must therefore provide the recipient’s normal account number.
+You must therefore provide the recipient’s normal bank account number.

 The bank account number has no limit to the number of digits.
-Payments to India require an account number and Swift code of 8 or 11 digits.
+Payments to India require an account number and SWIFT code of 8 or 11 characters.

 For payments to India in INR, the branch code should also be stated as part of the bank address, i.e. IFCS (under INR 100 000) or RTGS (from INR 200 000).
 Four letters and seven numbers.